 A reverb pedal, then, is an effects unit that produces audio reverb and is built in the form of a stompbox.

-Reverb pedals are incredibly popular and for good reason.
+Reverb pedals are incredibly popular and for good reasons.
 Nearly every musician can benefit from a good reverb pedal.
-This is true whether it’s used subtly to add depth and space to signal; to create atmospheric cascading guitar tones, or anything in between.
+This is true whether it’s used subtly to add depth and space to signal, to create atmospheric cascading guitar tones, or anything in between.
 This is largely due to the fact that reverb is naturally occurring in acoustic environments everywhere.

 Reverb pedals are nearly all digital.
-Digital signal processing (DSP) has allowed us to effectively emulate many different types of reverb.
+Digital signal processing (DSP) has allowed us to emulate many different types of reverb effectively.
 This is something that analog circuits struggle to do.
-Springs and plates could be used in pedals but are limited in functionality; large in size, and sound rather unnatural.
+Springs and plates could be used in pedals but are limited in functionality, large in size, and sound rather unnatural.

 With DSP, however, any type of reverb can be emulated.
 Many reverb pedals will have multiple types of reverb that we can select between.

-The market understands this and pretty well every pedal manufacturer has at least one reverb pedal in their product line.
+The market understands this, and nearly every pedal manufacturer has at least one reverb pedal in their product line.

 Related article: Full List: Guitar Effects Pedal Brands/Manufacturers